ReznoRMichael/html-javascript-css-jquery-assassins-creed-card-memory-game/README.md

 * [Contact](#contact)

 ## General info
 This little game I've created as a small birthday gift to my brother, who likes Assassin's Creed game series.
 It's written in HTML/CSS/JavaScript and uses jQuery.
 The custom screenshots for the cards are made by me.
 The original project is based on the idea present in the JavaScript course from Pasja Informatyki ( [Link](https://www.youtube.com/watch?v=edNqTubHUU0) ) however I improved it and rewritten the code to include more features and be less redundant.
+Features random array shuffling using the Fisher-Yates algorithm in pure JavaScript - [Link](https://bost.ocks.org/mike/shuffle/).

 ## Screenshots
 ![Example screenshot](./img/screen1.jpg)